Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 70% haven’t asked for a discount

-Despite growing dissatisfaction on premium price, Mozo also finds that 70% of drivers in Victoria have not reached out to their insurer for a discount.
+Despite growing dissatisfaction on premium price, Mozo also finds that 70% of drivers in Victoria have not reached out to their insurance provider for a discount.

-Lamont therefore encourages Victorians who are driving less during the pandemic to ask their insurers for a lower premium.
+Lamont therefore encourages Victorians who are driving less during the pandemic to ask for a lower premium.

 44% of Victorians struggle to pay their premium